-I inherited my love of gardening from my mother and grandmother.
-I am a garden blogger, freelance writer, and Master Gardener emeritus.
+Patsy inherited her love of gardening from her family.
+She is a garden blogger, freelance writer, and Master Gardener emeritus.

 Pinching back is pruning to encourage fuller, bushier plants.

 Commercially grown potted pants are intensely monitored and cared for to create bushy blooming perennials.
 If you buy one of these bushy plants but do not pinch it back the next year, it will grow tall and leggy, often requiring staking.

 Pinching back a plant means pinching off the growing tips.
 It is a form of hand-pruning the plant.
 You can do it by hand or with a pair of snips.
 Not all plants respond to this treatment, but some (like mums, basil, and coleus) thrive with the technique.

 Coleus: Pinching is essential to turning coleus, into a bushy, colorful, and healthy plant.